edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

   + Seperately store the HTML tags lest they are needed for any specific information
   + To clean html part, use functions from NLTK - e.g. clean_html()
 4. Further clean the data if needed.
-5. Research on similar projects.(+ Document the observations and research findings)
+5. Research on similar projects.
+  + Document the observations and research findings
   + Groundwork - [edgi-govdata-archiving/web-monitoring#18]()
-6. Study 'Content Moderation' ( + Note down the study for future reference and the benefit of community)
+6. Study 'Content Moderation'
+  + Note down the study for future reference and the benefit of community
   + Groundwork - [edgi-govdata-archiving/overview#106]()

 ## Phase 2 - Classification